TREZOR One Review and Comparison

 Before purchasing your TREZOR wallet, make sure to check the list of supported coins for each device.
 A full list of supported coins can be found here.

 Setting up the TREZOR One is pretty simple.
-You hook up the device to the computer, install a “bridge” which allows the TREZOR to communicate with the computer and follow the instructions.
+You hook up the device to your computer, install a “bridge” that allows the TREZOR to communicate with it, and then follow the instructions.

 Choosing a PIN code

 A PIN code will be used to identify that you are the actual owner of the TREZOR each time you plug it into a computer.

-The setup process uses a clever combination of both the TREZOR One’s screen and the computer in order to make sure it will be pretty damn hard to steal your PIN.
+The setup process uses a clever combination of both the TREZOR One’s screen and the computer, ensuring it will be pretty damn hard to steal your PIN.
 It will ask you to click the relevant numbers on your computer screen like this: